 International travellers in transit in Panama do not require a visa provided they don’t pass immigration and are staying less than nine hours.

 Visas for temporary residence are granted to those studying in Panama, those visiting relatives, those having medical treatment or those working with international firms.
 Apply to your embassy in this instance.

-Normally up to a week if no authorisation is needed; up to 40 days if authorisation (which depends on nationality) is needed.
+Normally up to five days if no authorisation is needed; up to 20 days if authorisation (which depends on nationality) is needed.

-Travellers should be ready to show that they are carrying sufficient funds; in this case, US$500.
+Travellers should be ready to show that they are carrying sufficient funds.
 In practice, travellers are not often asked and sometimes a credit card or display of wealth is enough, but failure to show funds if asked can result in refusal of entry.